Pacifique16/Mobile-Quiz-III-Profile-Management-App/README.md

 - Java 21
 - Android SDK 33

+## 📝 License

+© Copyright 2026 Pacifique Harerimana

+This project is for educational purposes as part of AUCA Mobile Programming coursework.
+Feel free to fork and learn from it, but please give credit where it's due.

 ## ⭐ Show Your Support

 **If you found this project helpful or interesting, please consider giving it a star!** 🌟